foospidy/HoneyPy/docs/configuring.md

 ---------- | -------
-nodename | Name for this HoneyPy node to be displayed in tweets, Slack messages, and other integrations. limit_internal_logs | Enabling this will ensure that the internal log files are limited to one day, which can be useful for limited deployments e.g. automated containers (e.g. Yes or No).
+nodename | Name for this HoneyPy node to be displayed in tweets, Slack messages, and other integrations. limit_internal_logs | Enabling this will ensure that the internal log files are limited to one day, which can be useful for limited deployments e.g. automated containers (e.g. Yes or No). internal_log_dir | Directory for internal HoneyPy logs (not external loggers).
+Use leading slash for absolute path, or omit for relative path.
+Default: `log/`

 ### Loggers